Reshaun Walkes

-Reshaun Walkes (born November 7, 1999) is a Canadian professional soccer player who plays as a forward for Toronto FC II in MLS Next Pro.
+Reshaun Walkes (born November 7, 1999) is a Canadian professional soccer player who plays as a forward for HFX Wanderers FC in the Canadian Premier League.

 Early life

-He played youth soccer with Ajax SC, Dixie SC, Richmond Hill SC, and Erin Mills SC.
+He played youth soccer with Ajax SC, Toronto Eagles SC, Dixie SC, Richmond Hill SC, and Erin Mills SC.
 During his youth, he attended tryouts with the Toronto FC Academy, but ultimately did not make the team.

 College career

 He began his post-secondary career in 2017 at Sheridan College, where he scored five goals in nine games.
 He played one season at Sheridan, highlighted by a goal in the first 40 seconds of a playoff match against Cambrian College.

 After a year in Canada, he decided to attend school in the United States, moving to Lewis and Clark Community College in 2018, with whom he played for two seasons, scoring ten goals and adding eight assists in 2018, followed by 17 goals with 11 assists in 2019.
-During his time at Lewis and Clark, he was name a Third Team NCJAA All-American, a two-time All-Region First Team Honoree, a two-time United Soccer Coaches First Team honoree and Region 24 Player of the Year.
+During his time at Lewis and Clark, he was named a Third Team NCJAA All-American, a two-time All-Region First Team Honoree, a two-time United Soccer Coaches First Team honoree and Region 24 Player of the Year.

 After two years with Lewis and Clark, he transferred to the University of Texas Rio Grande Valley in 2020, where he played for the men's soccer team, earning All-WAC Second Team honours in his first year, after finishing second on the team in goals, points, shots, and shots on goal.
 He scored a hat trick in the 2021 season opener on August 26 the Central Arkansas Bears, earning school Student-Athlete of the Week honours.
 In his second season, he led the Vaqueros in goals, assists, points, shots, shots on goal, and game winning goals.
 After the season, he was named to the All-WAC Second Team for the second consecutive year.